Ontology Model

 - What properties they have (road types, lane counts, formats, countries, …)

-| Standard | Role | What it defines |
+| Standard | Role | What it defines (demo example) |

 |---|---|---|

-| OWL (Web Ontology Language) | Class and property definitions | "An HDMap has properties roadTypes, laneCount, formatType" |
+| OWL (Web Ontology Language) | Class and property definitions | "An HdMap has properties roadTypes, laneCount, formatType" |

 | SHACL (Shapes Constraint Language) | Value constraints and validation | "roadTypes must be one of: motorway, urban, rural, interstate, highway" |